Chouffe/chouffe.github.com/_posts/2019-03-08-mxnet-made-simple-symbol-visualization.markdown

 ## Conclusion

-The Symbol VisualizationModule API** makes it simple to visualize any models: pretrained and user defined.
+The **Symbol Visualization API** makes it simple to visualize any models: pretrained and user defined.
 It is good practice to make sure the topology of a model makes sense before training it or making predictions.

 ## References and Resources